-- (a) Hours of operation must finish at least half an hour before the general operational hours of the establishment as determined by Council. - (b) In addition to (a), footpath seating (including renewal of existing footpath seating) is not to occur outside of the hours in Table 2. - (c) Footpath seating will not be approved if the proposal is of a scale that noise generated will have a significant adverse effect upon nearby residential properties.

-Amplified sound emanating from public footpaths or projected onto public footpaths is not permitted.
+- (a) Hours of operation must finish at least half an hour before the general operational hours of the establishment as determined by Council. - (b) In addition to (a), footpath seating (including renewal of existing footpath seating) or the operation of outdoor courtyards is not to occur outside of the hours in Table 2. - Footpath seating or use of an outdoor courtyard will not be approved if the proposal is of a scale that noise generated will have a significant adverse effect upon nearby residential properties. - (c) - (d) Amplified sound emanating from public footpaths or projected onto public footpaths is not permitted.

-- (d) Notwithstanding the hours outlined in table 2, extended dining hours may be granted only on a trial and reviewable basis where the proprietor can demonstrate: - (i) There is a need for longer hours to more closely align with the approved

-- (ii) operating hours of the premises, and - (iii) The premises has not generally been subject to complaints relating to - (iv) noise and overall operation, and - (v) The additional period will not cause or result in adverse amenity - (vi) impacts on the neighbourhood. - (vii) Extended dining hours will not exceed 10pm in any case and any approval will be subject to a reviewable condition
+- (d)(e) Notwithstanding the hours outlined in table 2, extended dining hours may be granted only on a trial and reviewable basis where the proprietor can demonstrate: - (i) There is a need for longer hours to more closely align with the approved - (ii)(i) operating hours of the premises, and - (iii)(ii) The premises has not generally been subject to complaints relating to - (iv) noise and overall operation, and - (v)(iii) The additional period will not cause or result in adverse amenity impacts on the neighbourhood. - (vii)(f) Extended dining hours will not exceed 10pm in any case and any approval will be subject to a reviewable condition.